I Was Shot While Protesting Inequality in Chile. The Government Continues to Commit Human Rights Violations

 But in Chile, demanding your rights always involves a certain level of risk.
 There’s no guarantee that you will return home safely.
 When you go out to protest, you go prepared with a helmet and a facemask to protect against tear gas.
 But there’s no way to protect yourself from the guns fired by the Carabineros.

 According to the National Human Rights Institute, at least four people died at the hands of security forces during the first six weeks of the social outcry, and more than 12,500 were injured.
 Amnesty International has documented how in many cases, officers deliberately fired pellets and tear gas canisters at people’s heads.
-They report that there were at least 220 cases of severe eye trauma injuries by the end of the mass protests in March.
+They report at least 460 cases of severe eye trauma injuries by the end of the mass protests in March.

 The authorities’ intention was clear—to hurt us as punishment for daring to protest.